mikeperry-tor/acwiki/Signaling-Channels/Documentation-of-Use.md

     Fingerprint string `json:"fingerprint"`
 }
 ```
 and the remote address of the client, used for metrics purposes.
+For rendezvous methods that do not naturally preserve the client IP address, it is extracted from the WebRTC Offer SDP.
+This can be easily spoofed and should not be trusted for enumeration prevention purposes.

 When the call to `IPC.ClientOffers` returns, the component sends the JSON encoded `response` back to the client.
 ```golang
 type ClientPollResponse struct {